cnidaire/Master1_Internship/report.md

 ### Assign Taxonomy

-This is the part I'm interrested in.
-We should give as an imput a reference database at the FASTA format containing as the first line the Taxonomy of the sequence at the format: Kingdom / Pylum / Class / Order / Family / Genus / Species; and as a second line the corresponding sequence of the nifH gene.
+This is the part I'm interested in.
+We should give as an input a reference database at the FASTA format containing as the first line the Taxonomy of the sequence at the format: Domain / Pylum / Class / Order / Family / Genus; and as a second line the corresponding sequence of the nifH gene.